okj203/dev_lesson_plans/sprint_03/demos/Media-Queries/readme.md

 + Note: Media Query is NOT part of our dashboard or curriculum!
-So please pay extra attention during the lecture.
+But it's an important topic that's only covered by a live lecture.
+So please don't be surprised if you don't see anything relevant on Mimo_Dev.

 0. Go to bbc.co.uk and open the devtool's toggle device toolbar - cmd+up+M